 10 ways to cut London hotel costs this week

-By "this week" we mean the week you are pricing for your trip.
+By "this week" we mean the specific week you are pricing for your trip.

-As stated by VisitEngland (Sep 2025), hotel room occupancy for August 2025 was 81%, with year-to-date (Jan to Aug) occupancy at 78%, which helps explain why some weeks can feel tight when you price a 5 to 7 night stay.
+VisitEngland reported hotel room occupancy for August 2025 at 81%, with year-to-date occupancy at 78%, which helps explain why some weeks can feel tight when you price a 5 to 7 night stay.
 August 2025 occupancy

 Quick answer

-- Re-price the same stay length with a 1-day shift earlier and later.
+• Re-price the same stay length one day earlier and one day later.

 What to do next if London hotels feel too expensive this week

-Lock your week and constraints first.
-Decide your stay length, your maximum total, and any dealbreakers (for example lift access or a quieter room).
+1. Lock your week and constraints first.
+Decide your stay length, your maximum total, and any dealbreakers such as lift access, air conditioning, or a quieter room.

-Get one baseline you trust.
-As stated by CMA (Feb 2019), booking sites should show customers the total price up front to avoid hidden charges, so use totals as your baseline rather than teaser nightly rates.
+2. Get one baseline you trust.
+The CMA says booking sites should show customers the total price up front, so use totals as your baseline rather than teaser nightly rates.
 Show total price up front

-Pick your flexibility levers before you search again: date shift, which nights must be nearer central, and whether 1 easy switch is acceptable.
+3. Pick your flexibility levers before you search again.
+Date shift, which nights must be nearer central, and whether one easy switch is acceptable.

-Work through the 10 actions below in order.
-Stop after you have tested the 2 or 3 actions that fit your situation best, then decide.
+4. Work through the 10 actions below in order.
+Stop after you have tested the two or three actions that actually fit your situation.

 The 10 actions